Why Most Home Warranties Don't Cover Your Roof

 What May Be Covered (With Add-On)

-- Leak repairs to composition shingle, shake, tar and gravel, or tile residential roofs
+- Leak repairs to composition shingle, rolled asphalt, tar and gravel, or tile residential roofs

 - Flashing, nail, or fastener failures on covered roof areas